 “Andy worked hard to recover in partnership with the cardiac rehabilitation team,” said Dr. Concepcion.
 “They should all be recognized for their great efforts and the positive results they’ve achieved with Andy and many others.”

 Andy looks forward to competitive swimming and plans to compete in the U.S. masters long course nationals meet in Minneapolis.
 He will continue training with Galter LifeCenter’s Swedish Fish swim team and compete in next year’s State swim meet to help the team achieve another top three finish.
 “Growing a bond in your local neighborhood is really rewarding,” Andy said.
 “I can’t say enough about the doctors, nurses, rehabilitation team and my swim teammates who I have relied on!”

 During his recovery and rehab, Andy also created artwork that played a critical role in his healing process.
 He used a wide-range of visual imagery that evolved week-to-week to help him express how he felt as he went through his rehabilitation.
 View Andy’s artwork>>

-Frederman Concepcion, M.D., is a board-certified cardiologist with Swedish Covenant Medical Group and the medical director of Swedish Covenant Hospital’s echocardiography laboratory.
+Frederman Concepcion, M.D., is a board-certified cardiologist with Endeavor Health Medical Group and the medical director of Swedish Hospital’s echocardiography laboratory.
 His clinical interests include coronary artery disease, echocardiography and preventive cardiology and health maintenance.